Research

 EOSC 221 Introdutory Petrology (2024 W2)

-I completed my Bachelor's degree in Earth System Science at the Chinese University of Hong Kong with a minor in Statistics in 2021.
+I completed my bachelor's degree in Earth System Science at the Chinese University of Hong Kong with a minor in Statistics in 2021.
 I was a graduate geoscientist at Electronic and Geophysical Services - EGS (Asia) Limited in 2021-2022.
-I obtained my master's degree in Earth nad Planetary Sciences at McGill University in 2025.
+I obtained my master's degree in Earth and Planetary Sciences at McGill University in 2025.
+I am currently pursuing my doctoral studies and anticipate to complete in 2028.

 My previous research involves in the genesis of Rare Earth Elements (REE) in Iron-Oxide-Apatite (IOA) type deposit.
 I proposed a sulphate-complex aqueous system controlling the REE mineralization at the Kwyjibo deposit, Québec, Canada.
 The methodologies include fluid inclusion study, Raman spectroscopy, Cathodoluminescence, isotopes analyses and optical petrography.

-Fung, G., Williams-Jones A.E., Martineau D. (in preparation).
+Fung, G. (2024).
 Hydrothermal rare earth element (REE)-enrichment in an iron-oxide-apatite (IOA)-type deposit at Kwyjibo, Québec, Canada.
+MSc Thesis, McGill University.
+145 pages.

 Fung, G.S.Y., Tam, T.P.Y.
 (2021).
 Comparative investigation of geomorphology by aerial photograph interpretation (API), digital aerial photograph interpretation (DAPI) and airborne light detection and ranging (LiDAR) survey: a case study in the former Ma On Shan Open-pit iron mine.
-In 42nd Asian Conference on Remote Sensing, ACRS 2021, p.
+42nd Asian Conference on Remote Sensing Conference Proceedings, p.
 1129 -1138.
-Asian Association on Remote Sensing.